ripienaar/mc-plugins/agent/eximng/README.md

 as it will give you a convenient chooser to pick messages to operate on.
 It requires the _rdialog_ gem to be installed

+I am toying with a web interface but it's still a work in progress.
+Some of this code is not particularly DRY I will refactor once I have the worklow/approach of the web app down 100% and will then look at common points

 Usage?
 ======